ranranrunforit/prediction-margin-reconciler/README.md

 credit — balanced double entry and all — so you can watch the ledger stay internally perfect while reconciliation catches it and halts withdrawals.

+The panel does not yet show the per-market escrow dimension. `/api/state` returns it and `pmr verify` checks it (I7); only the rendering is missing.

 ---

 ## Scope, deliberately